HANDMADE MATTERS:

 -Several examples of finished, original work for in-depth, hands-on learning.

--Various workshop materials including mending tools (Sashiko needles, Sashiko thread, custom ruler, limited array of patches, select yarns, etc.) various fabric samples for dyeing, and all necessary dye materials such as mordants, modifiers, plants, stainless steel tools to share, etc. Students will need to bring their own textiles for repair, coordinating patches, and individual yarn for darning.
+-Various workshop materials including mending tools (Sashiko needles, Sashiko thread, custom ruler, limited array of patches, select yarns, etc.) various fabric samples for quilting, and all necessary quilt materials such as thread, base fabrics, needles, etc. plus various tools to share.
+Students will need to bring their own textiles for repair, coordinating patches, and individual yarn for darning and any special fabrics they’d like to incorporate into their miniature quilt.
 (Materials list will be provided to students.)

 -Value: $895 USD